TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 The PHP way
 -----------

-Your can use the :php:`IconFactory` to request an icon:
+You can use the :php:`IconFactory` to request an icon:

 .. code-block:: php